Azure/azure-rest-api-specs/specification/cosmosdbmongoclusters/resource-manager/readme.md

-# cosmosdbmongocluster
+# mongocluster

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for cosmosdbmongocluster.
+This is the AutoRest configuration file for mongocluster.

 ## Getting Started